Work Hard, Play Hard, Fall Hard

 Other, more specific, examples of the manic defense include the socialite who attends one event after another, the small and dependent boy who charges around declaiming that he is Superman, and the sexually inadequate adolescent who laughs "like a maniac" at the slightest intimation of sex.
 In Virginia Woolf’s novel Mrs Dalloway, one of several ways in which Clarissa Dalloway prevents herself from thinking about her life is by planning unneeded events and then preoccupying herself with their prerequisites — in the withering words of Woolf, "always giving parties to cover the silence."

-The essence of the manic defense is to prevent feelings of helplessness and despair from entering the conscious mind by occupying it with the opposite feelings of euphoria, purposeful activity, and omnipotent control.
+As I argue in my new book, Hide and Seek: The Psychology of Self-Deception, the essence of the manic defense is to prevent feelings of helplessness and despair from entering the conscious mind by occupying it with the opposite feelings of euphoria, purposeful activity, and omnipotent control.
 This is no doubt why people feel driven not only to mark, but also to celebrate such depressing milestones as entering the workforce (graduation), getting ever older (birthdays, New Year), and even, more recently, death and dying (Halloween).
 And it is no coincidence that Christmas and New Year's happen to have been established in mid-winter.

 The manic defense may also take on more subtle forms, such as creating a commotion over something trivial; filling every "spare moment" with reading, study, or on the phone to a friend; spending several months preparing for some civic or sporting event; seeking out status or celebrity so as to be a "somebody" rather than a "nobody"; entering into baseless friendships and relationships; and even, sometimes, getting married and having children.